adyen-examples/openapi-generator-postman-v2/README.md

 # OpenAPI Generator for Postman v2

 ## Overview
-Implementation of the OpenAPI generator for Postman format v2.1.

-From an OpenAPI file it generates a Postman collection in the Postman V2 JSON format.
+Implementation of the OpenAPI generator for Postman format v2.1: from the [Adyen OpenAPI files](https://github.com/Adyen/adyen-openapi/) it generates the Postman collections in the Postman V2 JSON format.

-See the available [options](#config-options) to customise the generation.
+The collections are available on the [AdyenDev Postman space](https://www.postman.com/adyendev) as well as in the [Adyen Postman GitHub repository](https://github.com/Adyen/adyen-postman/tree/main/postman).

+More on our blog [Effortless API Testing with the Adyen Postman collections](https://www.adyen.com/knowledge-hub/adyen-postman-collections).

 ## Usage

 * [Run with Docker](#run-with-docker)
 * [Build from source](#run-from-source)

+See the available [options](#config-options) to customise the generation.

 ### Run with Docker